 One of my favourite keynotes was my last one this year in front of 500 people who worked in schools and education at the Royal Convention Centre.
 The music was pumping, the stories and inspiration were empowering, the change and learning’s were transformational and there were so many tears and hugs – as well as lollipops.
 They left the room empowered as great leaders.
 This is my absolute why.
 Do I still get scared – SH*T yes!
 However, I know it is bravery and courage that changes the world.
 I put myself out there and told my real stories about my journey and my daughter and wanted them to rock it!
 They left the room feeling like they could do and conquer anything; they are all leaders in that room.

 “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.” — Maya Angelou

 When people say to me – I don’t know how you do it; I reply I say it would be remiss of me not too.
-This is my absolute passion and purpose and the world needs to hear more messages around Leadership, Compassion, Kindness and Gratitude – and how we all need to embrace who we are, love who we are, just rock it and help others rock it.
-I don’t stand there thinking to myself hey look at me, I stand on stage to share my message to say hey look at you and the world needs you and needs you to make a difference.
+This is my absolute passion and purpose and the world needs to hear more messages around Leadership, Compassion, Kindness, and Gratitude – and how we all need to embrace who we are, love who we are, just rock it and help others rock it.
+I don’t stand there thinking to myself hey look at me, I stand on stage to share my message to say they look at you and the world needs you and needs you to make a difference.

 “If your actions inspire others to dream more, learn more, do more and become more, you are a leader.” ― John Quincy Adams

 Don’t let fear stop you from being who you are meant to be.
 Don’t let the voices of others or the thoughts you tell yourself stop you from putting yourself out there and having a voice.
 It doesn’t have to be a stage or even a blog.
-It could be that today or tomorrow you decide to embrace your inner leader and self to be courageous.
+It could be that today or tomorrow you decide to embrace your inner leader and self to be a courageous act.
 Find that inner light….